 A quality captain for a troubled Pacific

-abrdn New Dawn (ABD) ended 2022 with the peculiar, if compelling, combination of the second-best 12-month performance within its peer group, and the widest discount, at 11.5%.
+abrdn New Dawn (ABD) ended 2022 with the second-best 12-month performance within its peer group, and the widest discount, at 11.5%.
 Manager James Thom has highlighted the ongoing complexity of navigating the Asia Pacific region, given the lack of homogeneity in the varying countries’ outlooks.
-Whilst ABD has underperformed its benchmark over the last 12 months, as select low-quality stocks have rallied, it remains ahead of its peers, with James’s process generating sector-leading consistency in its outperformance over the longer-term.
+Whilst ABD has underperformed its benchmark over the last 12 months, which the manager attributes to a rally in select low-quality stocks, it remains ahead of its peers, with James’s process generating sector-leading consistency in its outperformance over the longer-term.

 Capital Growth from Asia Pacific ex Japan

 ABD aims to provide shareholders with a high level of capital growth through equity investment in the Asia Pacific countries, excluding Japan.
 The trust holds a diversified portfolio of securities in quoted companies spread across a range of industries and economies.
 ABD is benchmarked against the MSCI All Countries Asia Pacific ex Japan Index (in sterling terms).

 Since publishing our last ABD note in June 2022, markets have largely continued to grapple with the same headwinds as they did in the first half of the year.
 Specifically, Asian markets appear to remain in the grip of higher input and energy costs, the spectre of COVID-19 (particularly in China) and rising global interest rates.
 Over 2022, the MSCI AC Asia Pacific ex Japan index fell by -7.4%, though still ahead of the -8.0% provided by the MSCI AC World Index.